After rare flash flood emergency, Florida prepares for more heavy rainfall in coming days

 The Miami weather service office issued increasingly dire warnings.

-“Life-threatening flooding is now ongoing,” the service said on the X social media platform.
-“Please stay off the roadways and get to higher ground.”
+“Life-threatening flooding is now ongoing,” the service said on the social platform X. “Please stay off the roadways and get to higher ground.”

 Mayors in Fort Lauderdale and Hollywood declared a state of emergency for their cities on Wednesday afternoon.
 Later Wednesday, Florida Gov. Ron DeSantis also declared a state of emergency for five counties — Broward and Miami-Dade on Florida’s Atlantic coast and Collier, Lee and Sarasota counties on the state’s west coast.